UN-ICC/icc-oidc-bridge/README.md

 **Important**
 You should run the demo in a workstation with direct access from Internet, using a cloud provider or ngrok

+#TODO - Add ngrok todo and docker support with env vars to replace endpoints with ngrok

+ - Start ngrok

+In one terminal
+``
+ ngrok http 5679
+``
+Copy the HTTP endpoint URL and update the ACA_PY_TRANSPORT_URL variable in oidc_controller/settings/local.py

+In a second terminal
+``
+ ngrok http 5000
+``
+Copy the HTTP endpoint URLs and update the IDENTITY_SERVER_URL and SITE_URL variable in ./manage script

  - Start the agent

 ```